RxJS-CN/RxJS-Ultimate-CN/hot-n-cold-observables.md

 ## From cold to hot - Katy Perry mode

-In the example above it isn't really hot, as a matter of fact both subscribers of the values will each recive `0,1,2,3,4`.
-As this is the live streaming of football game it doesn't really act like we want it to, so how to fix it?
+In the example above it isn't really hot, as a matter of fact both subscribers of the values will each receive `0,1,2,3,4`.
+As this is the live streaming of a football game it doesn't really act like we want it to, so how to fix it?

 Two components are needed to make something go from cold to hot. `publish()` and `connect()`.